 Fry your onions while the casserole bakes.
 Mix up some flour, paprika and salt in a bowl.
 Add your onions and stir until they’re well coated with the mixture.

 Heat up some oil in a skillet — start with about 1/4 cup.
 When the oil begins to shimmer, add your onions.
-Do this in batches if you can’t fit them all in the skillet without serious crowding.
+Fry the onions in batches if you can’t fit them all in the skillet without serious crowding.
 Cook them for a few minutes until the bottom layer begins to crisp, then flip them.
 Cook for a couple more minutes and flip again.

 When all of the onions are golden and crispy, take them out of the skillet and transfer them to a paper towel lined plate to drain for a moment.